 Immigrants

-Mary was one of those Free, Female, Unmarried, Immigrants (aged 18, possibly from Ireland as most of them were)*.
+Mary was one of those Free, Female, Unmarried, Immigrants (aged 17/18, from Cork)*.
 She went to work for a Launceston businessman and the following year married William.
 They lived in Wellington St.

 George Shipley, lodging-house keeper, of Wellington-street, charged a neighbor named Townsend with assaulting him.
 This case occupied an immense time, about a dozen witnesses being examined, besides speeches from the learned gentlemen engaged, Messrs.
 Miller and Rocher.
 It appeared that Mrs. Townsend had smashed Shipley’s windows, and that the latter had struck her.
 The testimony on this point was conflicting; however, Townsend and another man attacked Shipley, and committed the assault complained of.
 The evidence in this case showed the utter recklessness of the persons giving it.
 There could not be any reasonable doubt that several persons perjured themselves, but the difficulty of proving the case prevents proceedings being instituted.
 4